bolinfest/plovr/README.md

-Plovr: A Closure build tool
+Plovr Build: A Closure build tool
 ===========================

-plovr is a build tool that dynamically recompiles JavaScript and Closure Template code.
+Plovr Build is a build tool that dynamically recompiles JavaScript and Closure Template code.
 It is designed to simplify Closure development, and to make it more enjoyable.